kennedydane/genemap_gen3/README.md

 initialised with `terraform init`.
 Afterwards `terraform plan` and `terraform apply` can be used to actually create the infrastructure including: the network and subnetwork;
 the security groups; the docker node; the database node.
-This will also create an `inventory` file which can be used with ansible.
+This will also create an `inventory.ini` file which can be used with ansible.

 ## Infrastructure Configuration
 Finally the infrastructure can be configured using ansible.
-The `inventory` file generated in the previous should be updated — specifically the passwords should be updated – these can easily be found by searching for the `TODO:CONFIGURE_ME` text.
+The `inventory.ini` file generated in the previous should be updated — specifically the passwords should be updated – these can easily be found by searching for the `TODO:CONFIGURE_ME` text.

 Then the playbook should be run with the command: `ansible-playbook -i inventory site.yml`.
 This will connect to the nodes and finalise the configuration of services on the nodes.

+# Setting up the infrastructure on existing machines using Ansible
+The first method which starts off using packer and terraform is useful if you have access to OpenStack cloud infrastructure, however if you simply have access to some Ubuntu machines (or virtual machines) then you can use the ansible scripts to install the infrastucture.
+The main difficulty is configuring the inventory and variables files so that the ansible scripts know what to do where.

+## Setting up your inventory

+## Setting up your variables

+## Running the ansible scripts